By Kristin Christensen

 As companies focus on creating warm and welcoming spaces where their team members can come together to collaborate, mentor, coach and thrive, they will be the most successful in receiving a positive response when returning to the office.
 At Hughes Marino, we believe office design and company culture truly work hand-in-hand to inspire teams and have the ability to positively impact businesses in many ways.
 Our Planning + Design team is proud to help our clients shape the perfect functioning workspace for their teams in order to enhance space and productivity, and we hope to help play a small part in assisting companies adapt to the ever-changing world we are living in.

-Kristin Christensen is interior design director at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Kristin Christensen is interior design director at Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
 Contact Kristin at 1-844-662-6635 or firstname.lastname@example.org to learn more.